Cryptobyte/node-grepolis/Readme.md

 ---

 #### Usage
 Every function in the Grepolis library is named after the file which it reads (list below) to make things simple for developers working with the library.
 Each function returns a Promise containing the data that was read.
 In most cases this data is a really large array of objects.
-Every endpoint requires a `server` variable which is just a string pointing to the server you are trying to read data from with the language part included, for example `"en110"` would be a valid input.
+Every endpoint requires a `server` variable which is just an object that contains the language and world number as seen in the example code.

 Here is an example of reading towns data:
 ```
-const grepolis = require('grepolis');
+const Grepolis = require('grepolis');

 /*
  * Read all towns data from en110 (Leontini)
  */
+const server = { lang: 'en', world: '110' };
-grepolis.towns('en110').then((data) => {
+Grepolis.towns(server).then((data) => {
   // data = array of towns
   // this is a huge object list
   console.log('Town Data: ', data);